Otavalo Ecuador – Things to do beyond the Market

 Since I was there, before heading off to my first touring outside town, I decided to take a walk around and get some shots.

-I have to say the products didn’t really impress me but what I really loved was to watch the local elderly ladies selling their own stuff or talking to each other discussing what, I would have loved to know.
+I have to say the products didn’t really impress me, but what I really loved was watching the local elderly ladies selling their own stuff or talking to each other, discussing what I would have loved to know.
 All dressed up in their traditional outfit.
 I tried to capture a few of them on my camera.

 While some of the stands would pack early around 4.30/5, most of them are still there until late evening, trying to catch the late customers.